nikfio/forex_data/README.md

 ### HISTORICAL SOURCE

-A historical source is a source of data which makes data available but does not have a defined update policy for design reasons
-On the contrary, it can provide a ton of history data, tipically from the first years of 2000s and the free tier is fine for the purposes of the package.
+A historical source provides data tipically from the first years of 2000s and the free tier is fine for the purposes of the package.
+The update rate is slow but data can be retrived with a low resolution like 1-minute timeframe.

-A perfect data source of this type is [histdata.com](http://www.histdata.com/), which work is really genuine and a lot appreciated.
+The historical source used in the package is [histdata.com](http://www.histdata.com/), which work is really genuine and a lot appreciated.

 Summarizing, a historical source can provide tons of data even from many years ago and with no limits at the downside of a slow update rate.
 For example, *histdata* updates data on a montly basis.